alibaghernejad/FScrobble/README.md

    - API Key
    - API Secret
 3. The SessionKey is obtained through the authentication process when you first run the application

-⚠️ Never commit your actual API credentials to version control.
-Consider using user secrets or environment variables in production.

 [MIT License](LICENSE)